 Split, Apply, Combine

-A common analytical pattern is to:
+A typical analytical pattern is to:

 - split, group or nest data into pieces,